 - Applicants must have an overall grade point average (GPA) of at least 3.00 (as determined by CASPA) on a 4.00 scale, or 3.00 on a 4.00 scale for the last 60 hours of course work is required.

-- Complete all pre-professional prerequisite courses by the end of the fall semester before the program begins (pre-professional prerequisite courses listed below).
+- Complete all pre-professional prerequisite courses by the end of the summer semester before the program begins (pre-professional prerequisite courses listed below).
 All prerequisite courses must be completed at a regionally accredited institution

-- Complete the Graduate Record Examination General (GRE) or the Medical College Admission Test (MCAT) within the past 5 years.
+- Complete the Physician Assistant College Admission Test (PA-CAT) (recommended), Graduate Record Examination General (GRE) or the Medical College Admission Test (MCAT) within the past 5 years.